 - Year 11 is very challenging.
-The sooner a young person knows why they are doing all this hard work, the more likely they will be to do it. - Look at websites for all the local providers. - Explore open evenings at PWS (24th October) or other colleges in the area. - Talk to careers advisors or complete on-line careers services to explore the possibilities that are out there.
-All students will have a 30 minute session with an independent careers advisor in December. - Think about the different routes A levels, vocational courses, apprenticeships... - By law, all students need to complete some form of education or training until they are 18.
+The sooner a young person knows why they are doing all this hard work, the more likely they will be to do it. - Look at websites for all the local providers. - Explore open evenings at PWS (20th October) or other colleges in the area. - Talk to careers advisors or complete on-line careers services to explore the possibilities that are out there.
+All students will have a 30 minute session with an independent careers advisor in December. - Think about the different routes A levels, vocational courses, apprenticeships.
+In school careers fair is on 19th October - By law, all students need to complete some form of education or training until they are 18.